KARAN-D05/Gate-Level-Perceptron/Detector_v1.1/Max-Initialized Decremental Search/Readme.md

 correction speed.

 ## 🎯 Convergence Proof:
-Decision Flipping Space(DFS):
-For a given M, the Decision Flipping Space is defined as:

 ```
 System Activation Function: R(M, θ) = 1 if M > θ, else 0
 Threshold Range: θ ∈ {0, ..., 15}